 Average Salary –

-A fresher Chartered Accountant has been offered an average salary of 6-7 lakhs which increases with the experience and ability.
+A fresher Chartered Accountant has been offered an average salary of 6-7 lakhs in India which increases with the experience and ability.
 However, the candidates who passed out in the first attempt are usually offered 10-12 lakhs and Rank Holders gets offer up to 25 lakhs.

 Those who want to pursue Chartered Accountancy can take the guidance of a number of institutions available in our country.